Meet the 2021 class of Ford Global Fellows!

 Dicky Senda

-“I want to see quality education and a strong economy for Indigenous people in Timor, Indonesia, and preserve our culture.”
+“I want to see quality education and a strong economy for Indigenous people in Timor, Indonesia, and preserve our cultural heritage.”

 Duduetsang Makuse

-“I want to see systemic changes that give marginalized communities meaningful access to inclusive and safe technology.”
+“I want to see systemic changes that enable marginalized communities to exercise their own agency and live out their freedoms through meaningful access to inclusive and safe technology.”

 Ekaete Judith Umoh